laurmcco/judeanpillarfigurineexhibit/pages/rti.md

 permalink: /rti.html
 ---

-Welcome to the RTI Laboratory.
+Welcome to the Reflectance Transformation Imaging Laboratory.
 Here is where you can view and manipulate three RTIs of a Judean Pillar Figurine fragment.
 This is a special object for the amount of paint it still contains.

 Click anywhere on the RTI images to change the direction of a virtual light.
 Zoom in to observe the figurine's surface and anything of interest upon it (for example indentations, brush strokes, paint).
 Click the "layers" icon to explore various rendering environments: “normals” shows the surface shape through false color, “diffuse” shows surface shape with color removed, and “specular” shows the surface with a shiny quality.
 In "specular" mode, you can manipulate the direction of light at the same time that you increase or decrease the light’s intensity via a slider.